deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 ### Realized = Claimed

 Some yields are accrued continuously (such as emission-based LP yield), while some are delivered at a specific time (weekly rewards for a veNFT).
-In our accounting perspective, a given yield does not exist unless it’s been claimed.
-Yields reported are always claimed beforehand: **unrealized (=unclaimed) yields are not included in our revenue figure**.
+Our monthly public reporting only considers realized yield; **unrealized (=unclaimed) yields are not included in our revenue figure**.
+Furthermore, we do not report revenue generated through capital gains in the reporting period.

 ### L1 vs L2 accounting Logic